bigapplemonkey/My-Reads/README.md

 In this project, we use React to create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.

-In this project, we incrementally convert a static webpage to a mobile-ready web application.
-We take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-We also add a service worker to begin the process of creating a seamless offline experience for your users.

 ## Functionality

 In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are: